antipole2/PointUtility/README.md

 The _Copy position_ context menu copies the cursor position to your clipboard formatted ready for pasting into logs or reports.

-## _Copy mark_ context menu
+## _Copy mark_ waypoint context menu

-This copies a nearby waypoint to become the template for pasted marks.
-You can click on the mark itself - at present this context menu will be in the _Main menu_ subsection.
+This copies the waypoint to become the template for pasted marks.

 Choose a mark with the desired icon, _Show at scale_  option and other attributes.

-The copied mark becomes the pro forma style for pasted marks.
+The copied mark becomes the _pro forma_ style for pasted marks.

 ## _Paste mark_ context menu

 Proposes to paste a mark at the chosen location using a previously copied mark as the style template.

-When a mark is pasted, the chart is centred on it and will be zoomed in. if necessary, so that the mark is displayed.
+When a mark is pasted, the chart is centred on it and will be zoomed in, if necessary, so that the mark is displayed.

 This context menu is only available if you have previously copied a mark to be a template.